hadrienj/StaircaseJS/readme.md

 - `direction`: tells if a good answer is associated with a decrease (`direction=-1`) or an increase (`direction=1`) of the value.
 The default behaviour is a decrease of the value when a good answer is provided (like for frequency thresholds for example).
 - `limits`: define the lower and upper values that can be used.
 When reached, the value will stay to the bound until there is an opposite answer.
 - `operation`: can be `multiply` or `add`.
 Determine what operation to do with the factor.
 If `operation: 'multiply'`, the increased value will be `*` by factor and the decrease value `/` by factor.
 If `operation: 'add'`, the increased value will be `+` by factor and the decrease value `-` by factor.

-## Options

-A second object containing options can also be passed to the `Staircase` constructor.
-These options will concern all the staircases.

-- `sameStairMax`: it is the maximum changing values on the same staircase before using another staircase.
+- The `sameStairMax` option will tell the maximum number of consecutive trials with this staircase.

 ## Methods